Pierba/Finger-Slicer/README.md

 You have **3 lives**.
 Letting a normal projectile fall off-screen unsliced marks a red ✗ and costs a life — three misses ends the run.

+> 🔊 **Sound:** a slice sound plays every time you cut a projectile, and a game-over sound
+> plays once when your last life is lost.
+Effects are pre-decoded and mixed through a single
+> always-open audio stream, so overlapping slices never glitch or lag.

 ---

 ## 📦 Project structure